JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 ```

-#### Example 5: Modify the Build Numbering Pattern
+### Modify the Build Numbering Pattern
 {initial-collapse-state="collapsed"}

 The **Build Configuration Settings | General Settings | Build Number Format** field allows you to customize the numbering pattern for builds of this configuration.

-The default zero-based integer number of a build can be retrieved via the `build.counter` parameter.
+The default zero-based integer index of a build can be retrieved via the `build.counter` parameter.
 The sample below adds the name of a TeamCity user who triggered this build to this default index.

 ```Kotlin
 object MyBuildConf : BuildType({